Mammoth Lakes Fishing

 Mammoth is known for its abundance of lakes, streams, creeks and fishing spots.
 From Spring though Autumn Mammoth boosts golden trout, brown trout, rainbow trout and brookie's.
 If you love to fly fish Mammoth Lakes will provide you with stories of fly fishing that you will share for years to come.

-Just steps from our condo is Mammoth Creek that is stocked on a regular basis and if all else fails because the trout have out witted you this day try, Mammoth Creek it delivers (at least for us).
+Just steps from your vacation rental is Mammoth Creek that is stocked on a regular basis and if all else fails because the trout have out witted you this day try, Mammoth Creek it delivers (at least for us).
 It might not be the biggest trout you caught but at least you caught something.
 Not far from Mammoth Creek, a few miles, is float tubing, trolling and shore fishing just of lake Mary Road.
 There you will find 4 lakes, upper and lower Twin lakes, Lake Mary, Lake George and Lake Mamie.
 If you prefer back country fishing there is Duck Pass Trail and for big mountain river fishing there is the Eastern Sierra fishing Lake, San Joaquin River and Crowley.
 These lakes offer inlets and outlets, expansive shorelines, fishing hot spots and boating.
 Other local lakes that offer exceptional fishing are Sotcher Lake and Starkweather Lake that are stocked by Alpers and DFG.

 The renowned fly fishing spot of Mammoth is Hot Creek.
 This is an easy and short drive from our condo about 7 miles.
 Fishing here is catch and release with barbless artificial flies only.
 Here you will get wild trout creek.
 At Hot Creek you will find brown, rainbow and cutthroat trout.